 A detailed introduction to elements of computing relating to statistical modeling, targeted to advanced undergraduates, masters students, and doctoral students in Statistics.
 Topics include important data structures and algorithms; numerical methods; databases; parallelism and concurrency; and coding practices, program design, and testing.
 Multiple programming languages will be supported (e.g., C, R, Python, etc.).
 Those with no previous programming experience are welcome but will be required to learn the basics of at least one language via self-study.

 Advanced Data Analysis (ADA) is a Ph.D. level seminar on advanced methods in statistics, including computationally intensive smoothing, classification, variable selection and simulation techniques.
 During 36-757, you work with the seminar instructor to identify an ADA project for yourself.
-The ADA project is an extended project in applied statistics, done in collaboration with an investigator from outside the Department, under the guidance of a faculty committee, culminating in a publishable paper that is presented orally and in writing in 36-758.
-While 36-757 is a standard course with weekly class meetings, 36-758 is a research project, and only entails regular meetings with the ADA advisor(s).
-NB: While the 36-758 course requirements are satisfied by a successful oral presentation and written paper, the ADA project may not necessarily be completed at the end of the semester.
-The completion of the ADA project as a whole is at the discretion of the ADA advisor, and may extend up to one additional semester following 36-758.
+The ADA project is an extended project in applied statistics, done in collaboration with an investigator from outside the Department, under the guidance of a faculty committee, culminating in a publishable paper that is presented orally and in writing.
+While 36-757 is a standard course with weekly class meetings, 36-795 is a research project, and only entails regular meetings with the ADA advisor(s).
+NB: While the 36-795 course requirements are satisfied by a successful oral presentation and written paper, the ADA project may not necessarily be completed at the end of the semester.
+The completion of the ADA project as a whole is at the discretion of the ADA advisor, and may extend up to one additional semester following 36-795.

 All Ph.D. students are also expected to successfully complete the following:

-During their first semester in the program, Ph.D. students learn from faculty about Advanced Data Analysis (ADA) projects that they could pursue, starting in the second semester.
+During the first half of their first semester in the program, Ph.D. students learn from faculty about Advanced Data Analysis (ADA) projects that they could pursue, starting in the second half of their first semester.
 The ADA project is done in collaboration with an investigator from outside the Department, under the guidance of a faculty committee.

 The culmination of the project is a written document describing the work, along with a presentation to the Department.
-The project advisors, along with the instructor for ADA II, are responsible for determining when the written document is sufficient for passing.
+The project advisors are responsible for determining when the written document is sufficient for passing.
 The presentation should be 25 minutes in length, with additional time allotted for questions and answers.

 At the conclusion of each Spring Semester the Department administers the Data Analysis Exam, which is designed to test students’ ability to apply statistical methods to address a substantive, real problem.
 Students are given eight hours to complete the exam, during which time they analyze the data and write a report to present their analysis and conclusions.
 The faculty are realistic as to what can be accomplished during the eight-hour period.
 In grading the exam, the faculty are looking for clear presentation of an appropriate analysis of the data.
 Emphasis is not placed on technical or mathematical sophistication.
 The exam is largely built on the content of 36-707, and hence should be taken in the Spring following the completion of that course.